Automatic number-plate recognition: Accuracy and measurement of ANPR system performance

 A few ANPR software vendors publish accuracy results based on image benchmarks.
 These results may vary depending on which images the vendor has chosen to include in their test.
 In 2017, Sighthound reported a 93.6% accuracy on a private image benchmark.
 In 2017, OpenALPR reported accuracy rates for their commercial software in the range of 95-98% on a public image benchmark.
 April 2018 research from Brazil's Federal University of Paraná and Federal University of Minas Gerais obtained a recognition rate of 93.0% for OpenALPR and 89.8% for Sighthound, running both on the SSIG dataset; and a rate of 93.5% for a system of their own design based on the YOLO object detector, also using the SSIG dataset.
 Testing a "more realistic scenario" involving both plate and reader moving, the researchers obtained rates of less than 70% for the two commercial systems and 78.3% for their own.

+Limitations of legacy LPR systems

+In some contexts, the term legacy LPR is used to describe older licence plate recognition systems that rely solely on black-and-white optical character recognition (OCR) of the plate itself, without capturing broader contextual data such as vehicle type, colour, or surrounding road conditions.
+These systems can be prone to higher false-positive rates, may struggle with new plate formats, and are generally limited in their ability to detect complex violations such as wrong-way parking, misuse of loading zones, or the presence (or absence) of parking permits visible only inside a vehicle's windscreen.